green-coding-solutions/documentation/content/en/docs/cluster/machine-baseline-checks.md

 ## RAPL Power Capping

 Verifies that the RAPL power limits locked on the machine are **exactly equal** to the values you configure.
-Ensures a consistent thermal envelope across cluster nodes.

 ```yaml
 machine: